olami-developers/olami-android-hotword-detect-sdk/README.md

-# OLAMI Android TTS SDK
+# OLAMI Android Hotword Detection SDK

-This is a repository that contains Android SDK and code examples for using OLAMI TTS APIs, an offering within **OLAMI Open AI**.
+This is a repository that contains Android SDK and code examples for using OLAMI Hotword Detection, an offering within **OLAMI Open AI**.

 OLAMI website and documentation: [http://olami.ai](http://olami.ai)